opendataphilly/opendataphilly-jkan/_datasets/police-athletic-league-pal-centers.md

 ---
+area_of_interest: null
 category:
 - Parks / Recreation
-extras:
-  Department: Police Department
-  Update Frequency: As Needed
-  Usage: Public Use, Free;
+created: '2014-12-08T22:32:44.706340'
 license: Other (City of Philadelphia)
 maintainer: publicsafetygis@phila.gov
 maintainer_email: publicsafetygis@phila.gov
+maintainer_link: null
+maintainer_phone: null
 notes: "This data was developed for cartographic use -- specifically, as reference\
-  \ information for the Police Athletic League."
+  \ information for the Police Athletic League.\r\n\r\nTrouble downloading or have\
+  \ questions about this City dataset?
+Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
+opendataphilly_rating: null
 organization: City of Philadelphia
 resources:
 - description: ''